vbmacieel/vbmacieel/README.md

 <h2 align="center">Hello, my name is Victor! 👋</h2>

 <p align="center">
   I am a passionate software developer currently pursuing a degree in Analysis and Systems Development.
-My primary goal is to specialize on .NET development.
+My primary goal is to specialize on Android development, using Java and Kotlin for this.
 I am committed to enhancing my skills to develop innovative and robust solutions with my skills.
 </p>

 <div align="center">